oversword/super-small-state-machine/README.md

 Increment the index, unless the end has been reached

 A sequence is an array.
-A sequence cannot be an action, that will be interpreted as an absolute-directive.
+A sequence cannot be an action, that will be interpreted as an absolute-goto.

 Execute a sequence by directing to the first node (so long as it has nodes)